viveknair/ccoutputstyles/README.md

 ## Contributing Templates

-**We strongly encourage template contributions!** The more templates we have, the better Claude Code becomes for everyone.
+Template contributions welcome!
+The more templates we have, the better this tool becomes.

 ### How to Contribute